|Entry Requirements:||You must book at least 2 weeks of Summer School|

 What is Summer School

-Bosworth Independent College has been running Summer School programmes for over 28 years.
-All of our English programmes are managed by full-time staff within the college.
+Bosworth Independent College has been running Summer School programmes for over 30 years.
+All of our English programmes are managed by our full-time English specialists within the college.

 Summer School is suitable for individuals or small groups.